PlaidCloud/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 {{< feature-state for_k8s_version="v1.15" state="alpha" >}}

 Project quotas are an operating-system level feature for managing storage use on filesystems.
-With Kubernetes, you can enable project quotas for monitoring storage use.
+With PlaidCloud, you can enable project quotas for monitoring storage use.
 Make sure that the filesystem backing the `emptyDir` volumes, on the node, provides project quota support.
 For example, XFS and ext4fs offer project quotas.